trilogy-data/pytrilogy/preql/core/processing/README.md

 and finally look for bare selects.

-Each type of complex node will generate a new recursive node search for required parents, until a set of terminal nodes with bare concept selection is reached.
+Each type of complex node will generate a new recursive node search for required parents, until a set of terminal nodes with base concept selection is reached.

 A default merge node is injected between every recursion.
 The overall loop will terminate early if an output node is returned with all required query concepts.
 If not, the merge node will